Review was updated on 28th April, 2020

-It’s not exactly news that Australians love their streaming services – Netflix and Stan have millions of viewers and, thanks to its keen pricing and many side benefits, Amazon Prime Video is closing the gap fast.
-For those who want them free, network TV catch-up services have done the job, supported by ads.
-Now, the Ten network has a new offering that they’d like you to support with your wallet.
+Australians absolutely love their streaming services – Netflix and Stan have millions of viewers and Amazon Prime Video is closing the gap fast.
+Network TV catch-up services have also grown in popularity.
+Although these have been supported by advertising, Ten has a new paid offering.
 Is it worth the money?

-Your typical free-to-air catch-up service is there to serve exactly that purpose – and so will usually only offer the latest few episodes of shows, though there are exceptions (especially on ABC iView and SBS On Demand).
+Your typical free-to-air catch-up service will usually only offer the latest few episodes of shows, though there are exceptions (especially on ABC iView and SBS On Demand).
 That’s the case in the US as well, where the idea of premium services from free-to-air networks is to monetise their libraries of shows themselves, rather than giving them over to the likes of Netflix.

 So, what you’ll find with 10 All Access is a collection of shows that usually (but not always – more on that later) offer entire seasons of episodes, just like you’d find on Netflix or Stan.
 To entice subscribers, these are supplemented by a small batch of original productions that were specifically made for CBS’s streaming platform (yep, like Netflix originals) and, in the US, by the adding of new episodes of shows as soon as they’ve aired.